ragul-kachiappan/my-resume/README.md

    - Update your specified gist with the new content

 Note: The gist ID in the workflow file should match your gist's ID.
 The current configuration uses ID: `da348834c0cc28fa912cf480f1f3a610`

+## Rights and Usage

+This repository is made public for reference and educational purposes.
+It demonstrates:
+- JSON Resume implementation
+- GitHub Actions automation
+- Pre-commit hook configuration
+- Development environment setup with direnv and uv

+However, all rights are reserved.
+While you can use this repository as a reference to learn from and understand the implementation:
+- The code, configurations, and content cannot be copied directly
+- You should write your own implementation based on your understanding
+- No part of this repository may be used, modified, or distributed without explicit permission

+Feel free to:
+- Study the code structure and patterns
+- Learn from the GitHub Actions setup
+- Understand how the various tools are integrated
+- Use these learnings to create your own implementation

+P.S.
+This README was created in collaboration with Claude (Anthropic's AI assistant), through an iterative process of brainstorming and refinement.